wikimedia/ToolforgeBundle/README.md

-* The first argument is either `prod` or `dev`, depending on whether you want to run the highest tagged version, or the lastest master branch.
+* The first argument is either `prod` or `dev`, depending on whether you want to run the highest tagged version, or the latest master branch.
 * The second is the path to the tool's top-level directory, which is usually either the tool's home directory or a directory within it (e.g. `/data/project/<toolname>/app`).